NicholasJUhlhorn/communal_grounds_CSCI436-536/readme.txt

 To run this application (spool up a server) one needs to have the following installed:
 * docker

-## Building
+## Building (With makefile)
+You may also use the makefile to run/build the project if you have docker-compose.

+## Alternative Build/Run
 To build the docker image manually run the following command: `docker build -t flask-app-docker .`

-## Running
+### Running
 To run the server run the following command: `docker run -p 5000:5000 flask-app-docker`\\
 The application will be ran locally on port 5000.

-## Alternative Build/Run
-You may also use the makefile to run/build the project if you have docker-compose.